gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 *Notes*

-[1] If you did, the command would be `git clone https://github.com/gradient-ai/Gradient-Boosted-Trees-and-AutoML`, but would push the directories down one level to be in `Gradient-Boosted-Trees-and-AutoML/`.
+[1] If you did clone the repo again, the command would be `git clone https://github.com/gradient-ai/Gradient-Boosted-Trees-and-AutoML`, but would push the directories down one level to be in `Gradient-Boosted-Trees-and-AutoML/`.
 You would then have to edit the `App.java` file, or move the files back one level up.

 [2] The project was tested with Apache Maven 3.6.0 and Java 11.0.11